RESTyard/RESTyard/Docs/HypermediaSchema-Design.md

 This produces a singleton `HypermediaApiSchema` available via DI, combining all auto-discovered per-assembly registries.

-**Startup validation:** At startup, the aggregated schema should validate that all `TargetName` references in `LinkDescription`, `ActionDescription.ResultName`, and `EmbeddedEntityDescription` resolve to an existing `EntityTypeSchema.Name`.
-Dangling references (e.g., a link to `"Order"` when no `OrderHto` exists) indicate a missing or unregistered HTO and should log a warning.
-An option `AllowUnresolvedReferences = true` (default `false`) can be provided for development scenarios — when enabled, unresolved references generate placeholder `EntityTypeSchema` entries (with empty links/actions/properties) so the schema endpoint and Mermaid diagrams remain functional while the API is still being built.
+**Startup validation:** During schema composition (`ComposeSchema()`, after cross-assembly action-result mappings are applied), the aggregated schema validates that all `TargetName` references in `LinkDescription`, `ActionDescription.ResultName`, and `EmbeddedEntityDescription` resolve to an existing `EntityTypeSchema.Name` (external links are exempt).
+Dangling references (e.g., a link to `"Order"` when no `OrderHto` exists) indicate a missing or unregistered HTO and log one warning per unresolved name, listing every referencing site.
+The option `HypermediaSchemaOptions.AllowUnresolvedReferences = true` (default `false`) is for development scenarios — when enabled, unresolved references generate placeholder `EntityTypeSchema` entries (with empty links/actions/properties) so the schema endpoint and Mermaid diagrams remain functional while the API is still being built.

 ## Runtime Schema Endpoint